Prostate calcifications and BPH are common phenomena that stem from prostate infections (sometimes asymptomatic) with unpleasant side effects.

 Unprocessed food containing K2 is better absorbed.

-Eating food rich in vitamin K2 (only from natural sources) regularly can help dissolve prostate calcifications.
+Regularly eating food rich in vitamin K2 (only from natural sources) can help dissolve prostate calcifications.

 - Vitamin K1 (more available in many greens) can be converted to Vitamin K2 in the intestines.
 (With the help of good bacteria.)